Morriar/nit/src/doc/doc_experiments/exp_align/out/android.out.md

   only be used by low-level implementations of Nit on Android.
   Its usefulness will be extended in the future to customize user applications.

+> name: app
+> name: android
+> name: android
+> name: android>examples>
+> name: android::Extra
+> name: android::ASensorEvent::version
+> name: android::ResourcesManager::integer
+> name: android
+> name: android
+> name: java
+> name: android::NativeScanResult::level
-> span: lib/android/../app/README.md
+> name: android

 ### Android implementation

+> name: android

 There is two core implementation for Nit apps on Android.
 `android::nit_activity` is used by apps with standard windows and native UI controls.
 `android::game` is used by, well, games and the game frameworks `mnit` and `gamnit`.

+> name: core
+> name: android
+> name: android::assets_and_resources::ResourcesManager::native
-> span: android::nit_activity
+> name: android::input_events::AndroidMotionEvent::native
-> span: android::game
+> name: android::Activity::native
-> span: mnit
+> name: android::Service::native
-> span: mnit>
+> name: android::ui::Control::native
-> span: gamnit
+> name: android>ui>
-> span: gamnit>
+> name: android::ui
-> span: gamnit::gamnit
+> name: android::game

 Clients don't have to select the core implementation, it is imported by other relevant modules.
 For example, a module importing `app::ui` and `android` will trigger the importation of `android::nit_activity`.

-> span: app::ui
-> span: android
+> name: core
-> span: android::nit_activity
+> name: android>examples>

 ### Lock app orientation

+> name: app

 Importing `android::landscape` or `android::portrait` locks the generated application in the specified orientation.
 This can be useful for games and other multimedia applications.

-> span: android::landscape
-> span: android::portrait

 ### Resources and application icon

+> name: android::assets_and_resources::NativeContext::resources

 Resources specific to the Android platform should be placed in an `android/` folder at the root of the project.
 The folder should adopt the structure of a normal Android project, e.g., a custom XML resource file can be placed at `android/res/values/color.xml` to be compiled with the Android application.

+> name: android::assets_and_resources::NativeContext::resources
+> name: android
+> name: android::platform
+> name: android
+> name: android

 The application icon should also be placed in the `android/` folder.
 Place the classic bitmap version at `android/res/mipmap-hdpi/ic_launcher.png` (and others), and the adaptive version at `android/res/mipmap-anydpi-v26/ic_launcher.xml`.
 The Nit compiler detects these files and uses them as the application icon.

+> name: android::assets_and_resources::AssetManager::bitmap
+> name: android::ASensorEvent::version
+> name: android::ASensorEvent::version

 Additional `android/` folders may be placed next to more specific Nit modules to change the Android resources for application variants.
 The more specific resources will have priority over the project level `android/` files.

+> name: android
+> name: android::assets_and_resources::NativeContext::resources
+> name: android::assets_and_resources::NativeContext::resources
+> name: android::audio::SoundPool::priority
+> name: android::NativeScanResult::level

 ## Compilation modes